 The ACT Government has some of the most ambitious waste reduction and resource recovery targets in Australia.
 The ACT Waste Management Strategy 2011-2025 outlines the strategic direction of the ACT Government on waste issues and sets targets for improving waste management.
 These include achieving more than 90% resource recovery by 2025 and a carbon neutral waste sector by 2020.

 Read more about ACT Government action on waste.

 Why reduce waste?

-- We live in a beautiful region.
-By managing our waste responsibly we can all help to keep the waterways, forests and grasslands of the ACT clean and litter free.
+- Maintaining our beautiful region.
+By managing our waste well we keep our waterways, forests and grasslands clean and litter free

-- Reducing waste reduces greenhouse gas emissions from landfill and from production and transportation of materials, lessening our contribution to global climate change.
-Sending waste to landfill, particularly organic waste, and transporting materials for processing, results in greenhouse gas emissions.
+- Reducing greenhouse gas emissions from landfill and the production and transportation of materials.
+This helps us combat global climate change.
+Sending waste to landfill (particularly organic waste) and transporting materials for processing produces greenhouse gas emissions

 Did you know?

-- Globally, an estimated 1.3 billion tonnes of municipal solid waste is generated every year, which is an estimated 438 kg per person per year (World Bank 2012).
+- An estimated 1.3 billion tonnes of municipal solid waste is generated every year around the world, about 438 kg per person per year (World Bank 2012).

-- In the ACT we generate around 900,000 tonnes of waste each year (across all waste streams, not just municipal solid waste), which is approximately 2,400 kilograms per person per year.
+- In the ACT we generated around 1 million tonnes of waste in 2014–15 (across all waste streams, not just municipal solid waste), which is approximately 2.7 tonnes of waste per person.
 This is one of the highest per capita waste generation rates of any state or territory in Australia.